 Can I make Golden Milk with any type of milk?

 Yes, you can!
-I think golden milk with coconut milk go perfectly together.
+I think golden milk with coconut milk go perfectly together, and it’s easy to make from scratch.
 But you can get creative.
 Try organic cow’s milk, almond milk, rice milk, cashew milk, macadamia nut milk – the possibilities are endless.

 Not ready to make your own golden milk from scratch?
 Here’s a ready-made mix that includes turmeric, black pepper extract, cinnamon, vanilla, and coconut milk powder.
 Just stir into warm milk and your tea is ready to drink!

 Now, time for the recipe!
 If you enjoy it, please consider leaving a star review on the recipe below.
 I’m sharing 2 different methods: golden milk by the cup, or an entire pot of turmeric tea.

 Golden milk (a.k.a. turmeric tea recipe or turmeric latte) is a warming, anti-inflammatory drink with a host of health benefits.
 This spiced traditional Ayurvedic tea is the perfect addition to your cold weather routine.
 Here's how to make it by the cup (or mug)!

 - 1-inch fresh turmeric root, peeled and grated (or 1 tsp. turmeric powder)

 - 1 dash ground cinnamon

 - 3/4 cup boiling water

 - 1 tsp. raw honey (to taste, optional)